vinaym86/Scalatest-Selenium/README.md

     mvn test

-web drivers for chrome can be downloaded from https://sites.google.com/a/chromium.org/chromedriver/downloads
+web drivers for chrome on other os's can be downloaded from https://sites.google.com/a/chromium.org/chromedriver/downloads

-the chrome driver in this folder in drivers directory is for chrome on mac osx